-JOT delivered at-sea monitoring components of the fishery in 2021.
-JOT issued trap tags to 206 active vessels (202 in 2020), of which 175 (167 in 2020) were licenced for a single trap allotment and 31 (35 in 2020) were licenced with the additional trap allotment transferred from another licence.
+JOT delivered at-sea monitoring components of the fishery in 2022.
+JOT issued trap tags to 202 active vessels (237 in 2021), of which 165 (175 in 2021) were licenced for a single trap allotment and 37 (31 in 2021) were licenced with the additional trap allotment transferred from another licence.

 Spawner index sampling methods usually involve at-sea observers onboard the working decks of active fishing vessels.
-Alternative methods developed in 2020 by JOT to collect spawner index data safely, which considered COVID-19 risks, and with enough intensity and coverage to satisfy fisheries management requirements was continued in 2021.
+Alternative methods developed in 2020 by JOT to collect spawner index data safely, which considered COVID-19 risks, and with enough intensity and coverage to satisfy fisheries management requirements was continued in 2022.
 Assignments used work skiffs as sampling platforms, either tied alongside or standing off active fishing vessels, some with 2 observers, and restricted onboard sampling under safety protocols on larger vessels with physical distancing.
+As COVID practices shifted, in 2022 shore-based "ride along" assignments were reincorporated into and emphasized within sampling strategies along with work skiff sampling introduced in the last 2 years.

-Twenty-two at-sea observers were deployed coast-wide.
-This included four north and central coast assignments and eight south coast assignments.
+Nineteen at-sea observers were deployed coast-wide.
+This included three north and central coast assignments and eight south coast assignments.
 Some observers have participated annually since monitors have been an integral component of the commercial fishery.
 Their experience and contribution to delivery of the fishery and on-board training of new observers has been invaluable.
-The DFO field team did not deploy in 2021 (and 2020) with cancellation of field work under the provincial state of emergency at the time due to the coronavirus COVID-19 pandemic.
+The DFO field team did not deploy in 2022 (as well as 2021 and 2020) with cancellation of field work under the provincial state of emergency at the time due to the coronavirus COVID-19 pandemic.

 Vessel position and set and haul position reports were received near real time and used to direct at-sea observers for spawner index sampling.
-A total of 705,000 vessel position reports and 80,000 set and haul position reports were received during the May 14 to June 21, 2021 season.
+A total of 668,000 vessel position reports and 77,000 set and haul position reports were received during the May 5 to June 10, 2022 season.
 This position information is used in-season for decision-making related to vessel and fishing effort, sampling planning and in-season closures.
 It also provides location information to direct enforcement effort.
 Position reporting was returned to every 15 minutes (from 30 minutes in 2020 when costs were redirected toward safely conducting the at-sea sampling).

-In 2021, 1,910 strings were sampled for spawner index data.
-On average, 49.0 strings/fishery day were sampled.
-The following graph compares the number of samples collected per day compared to previous years (2000-2021).
-199 of the 206 active fishing vessels (99%) were sampled.
-A total of 549 person-days of on-grounds monitoring occurred for this year's 39-day fishery.
+In 2022, 1,837 strings were sampled for spawner index data.
+On average, 51.0 strings/fishery day were sampled.
+The following graph compares the number of samples collected per day compared to previous years (2000-2022).
+191 of the 202 active fishing vessels (95%) were sampled.
+A total of 538 person-days of on-grounds monitoring occurred for this year's 37-day fishery.
 Sampling commences early in priority interest areas in Saanich Inlet, Stuart Channel, Alberni Canal, and Howe Sound.